timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 instead of rolling our own ORM.

 Older feed items are not purged from the database when they disappear from the feed, which may lead to database bloat in the long term.
+Similarly, there is no way for plugins to remove old entry that expire from the feed.

 See also
 --------